 Why air pollution?

 At the peak of the COVID-19 pandemic, daily global CO2 emissions dropped by a remarkable 17%, with 17 million tonnes less CO2 emitted every day.
-At a time where we are more aware than ever of the importance of respiratory health, Camden Clean Air recognises this opportunity for change and refuses to return to the way we were living pre-lockdown.
+At a time where we are more aware than ever of the importance of respiratory health, The Camden Clean Air Initiative recognises this opportunity for change and refuses to return to the way we were living pre-lockdown.
 We aim to use this societal reset and address the scale of the air pollution crisis in London, creating a healthier, sustainable future.

 In 2008, as the first London borough to formally adopt World Health Organisation air quality guidelines, Camden was ready for change.
-However, particulate matter in Camden is still well above WHO guidelines, so there is still work to be done.
+However, particulate matter in Camden is still above WHO guidelines, so there is still work to be done.
 Camden is known for its rebellious streak and power to create change, and we will continue to lead by example with the support of our passionate, progressive community.